sophiekaymiller/universal-cpa-review-static-site/_products/bec.md

 name: BEC
 price: "$99 "
 short_description: |
   Enhance your BEC exam study schedule with the best online CPA exam study resource.
 The Universal CPA Review Online Test Bank is a brand-new supplement in studying for the Uniform CPA Exam.
-Our FAR test bank includes over 1,050 multiple choice practice questions that come with detailed answer rationales, as well as 45 task-based simulations to better prepare you for test day.
+Our BEC test bank includes over 1,050 multiple choice practice questions that come with detailed answer rationales, as well as 45 task-based simulations to better prepare you for test day.
 thumbnail: "/assets/images/icons/products/bec.svg"
 features:
 - 1,050 Multiple choice BEC questions that replicate the CPA exam.